fermyon/developer/content/cloud/cli-reference.md

 ### Up

-Applications without triggers will accept any of the following options.
-The trigger-specific options are over and above what is shown directly below.
-Please see the next section for additional trigger options.
+The following options are available in relation to running your Spin application.
+Additionally, depending on the type of trigger that your application uses (i.e. HTTP or Redis trigger), there are trigger-specific options available.
+Details of the trigger options can be found in the next section (below).

 <!-- @selectiveCpy -->